-As I progress throughout year one of my first gun dog’s life (a Wirehaired Pointing Griffon), I find myself both in awe more than ever with the beauty of a point, yet also second guessing my own abilities.
-The first-time Grim (not Grimm) pointed, I was as excited as shooting my first deer.
-Captivated by this natural ability that at this point, I have contributed nothing more than food, excessive love, and shelter to this gun dog.
+As I progress throughout the first year of my gun dog’s life, a Wirehaired Pointing Griffon, I find myself in awe more than ever with the beauty of a point.
+At the same time, I am also second guessing my own abilities.
+I had never been more excited than the first time Grim (not Grimm) pointed.
+I’m captivated by his natural ability and don’t think I have contributed anything more than food, shelter, and excessive love to this gun dog.

-Now, a few months later I find myself last in the class after my gun dog.
-Grim, however has been like clay ready to be molded and taught the finest of gun dog skills.
-My trainer, Dave Trahan the National President of NAVHDA (North American Versatile Hunting Dog Association) has already done wonders with my Griffon but not so much with myself.
-In his defense, a stern lecturing was in order on my dedication to the process, as well as the discipline needed to mold a solid gun dog.
+A few months later, I find myself last in the class after my gun dog.
+Grim, however, is like clay ready to be molded and is ready to be taught the finest gun dog skills.
+My trainer is Dave Trahan, the National President of NAVHDA (North American Versatile Hunting Dog Association).
+He has already done wonders with my Griffon—I’m another story.
+A stern lecture on my dedication to the process was in order.
+So was the discipline needed to mold a solid gun dog.

 I was at it twice a day without fail for the first month of training.
 But as the months went by, I found myself making more and more excuses.
 You know, work.
 Obligations.
 It did not take long for my lack of discipline to rub off on Grim.
 Add in cabin fever with this long winter, and Grim was acting out.
 No fault of his own, as it was my lack of self-training that created this situation.
 The reality check of his increasingly high maintenance behavior finally reeled it in for me.
 After an embarrassing training session with my pup, Dave pointed out the need for me to engage more consistently and routinely with my gun dog.